 - Put a drop or two of lube inside the condom.
-It’ll help the condom slide on, and it’ll make things more pleasurable for the guy.
+It’ll help the condom slide on, and it’ll make things more pleasurable for the wearer.

-- If the guy isn’t circumcised, pull back his foreskin before rolling on the condom.
+- If the wearer isn’t circumcised, pull back the foreskin before rolling on the condom.

 - Leave a half-inch of extra space at the tip to collect the semen, then pinch the air out of the tip.

 - Unroll the condom over the penis as far as it will go.